 This wine has a lychee-pink colour.
 There are fresh aromas of pomegranate and redcurrants with notes of white flowers.
 It is decisive on the palate, with good body and good balance between acidity and tanginess.
 It has excellent length.
 Perfect as an aperitif, it also goes well with salads, delicate-flavoured pasta dishes and white meat.

-Awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2018 edition panel tasting of non-Provencale French rosé (see blue link below).
+The 2017 vintage was awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2018 edition panel tasting of non-Provencale French rosé (see blue link below).

 Domaine Joël Delaunay is a family-owned estate, located in the Touraine AOC.
 Today, fifth generation owner Thierry Delaunay runs the domaine.
 Like his forward-thinking father, Joël Delaunay, who insisted on estate bottling in 1970, Thierry was the first Touraine producer to bottle under screwcap in 2004.
 Domaine Joël Delaunay has 34 hectares of vineyards, practicing sustainable viticulture.
 90% of their production is white, with Sauvignon Blanc being the predominant grape variety, and 10% is red, mostly Gamay and Cabernet Franc.